YarinOz/Systems-Programming-OOP/task01/README.md

 note to self:
     In question1 when compiling and running on mac-os srand and rand behave different and result in different grid and player position.
     Run and compile on linux env to achieve expected results.

+notes from Yoram:

+    1. gcc warning flags compiling
+    2. q1: max_moves = 10, rand order(tresure location(row,coll)), need to find all treasures (6) (remove min_treas)
+    3. when input not (aside from yorams inputs) valid exit program and print error in sec.4.
+    4. submition in format: qxx.c, gpt.txt (all 3)
+    5. q3: dimmerA lamp1,lamp2 ; dimmerB lamp3  , translate char to int in input.